sharpton/shotmap/docs/running_shotmap.md

     perl $SHOTMAP_LOCAL/scripts/shotmap.pl -i <path_to_input_data> -d <path_to_search_database> -o <path_to_output_ffdb> --goto=<goto_value>

-For a full list of the values that the --goto option can accept, see the [options] documentation.
-To obtain a project identifier, either see previous shotmap output, check your flat file data repository, or check your mysql database for the project identifier that corresponds to your data.
+For a full list of the values that the --goto option can accept, see the [shotmap.pl](shotmap.pl.md) options documentation.